 Access to Policy and Procedures and Student Handbook

 It is understood that two complete copies of the "Policies and Procedure, Student Handbook" will be printed and available in the seminary office for borrowing by staff, students, and Board members at any time.
 All "Policies and Procedures, Student Handbook" will be open to public access online located on the Website: www.barnhamseminary.com.

 We affirm the following: (Mission Statement)

-At The BARNHAM GRADUATE SCHOOL AND SEMINARY we encourage harmony and unity among Christians, Counselors and Educators.
-Furthermore, the staff at the BARNHAM GRADUATE SCHOOL AND SEMINARY is committed to providing mutual Spiritual support to all Christians and Non-Christians.
+At The BARNHAM GRADUATE SCHOOL AND SEMINARY COLLEGE, we encourage harmony and unity among Christians, Counselors, and Educators.
+Furthermore, the staff at the BARNHAM GRADUATE SCHOOL AND SEMINARY COLLEGE is committed to providing mutual Spiritual support to all Christians and Non-Christians.

-We exist to further the Gospel; the Good News of Salvation through Jesus Christ.
-The goal must be not just to impart knowledge, but rather to teach principles of sound interpretation, showing people how to do their own research, and how to apply truth to life.
-A final goal is the ultimate activation of men and women into effective Christian service, in any environment to which he or she may be called to minister.
+We exist to further the Gospel, the Good News of Salvation through Jesus Christ.
+The goal must be to impart knowledge and teach principles of sound interpretation, showing people how to do their own research and how to apply truth to life.
+A final goal is the ultimate activation of men and women into effective Christian service in any environment to which they may be called to minister.